Nintendo Labo: VR Kit

 Released on April 12, 2019, the VR Kit centers around a cardboard pair of virtual reality goggles that allows players to view stereoscopic 3D images using the Switch console, similar to Google Cardboard.
 The main kit comes with parts to make five items, each of which can be attached to the VR Goggles: a Blaster, a camera, a bird, an elephant head, and a pinwheel.
 The parts to build a Wind Pedal that blows wind when pressed is also included with the main kit.
 A starter kit containing only the VR Goggles, pinwheel, and Blaster attachment is also available, with the other attachments to be purchased separately.
+It is unique in being the only Nintendo Switch game to be wholly incompatible with the Nintendo Switch 2 via backwards compatibility, as the console is too big to fit into the goggles.

 Toy-Con Garage

 The Nintendo Labo software comes with a feature called "Toy-Con Garage", which allows users to create and program their own Toy-Con using simple programming commands, either starting with the available Labo kits, or with their own materials.
 Toy-Con Garage is based upon creating simple commands by connecting input and output nodes.
 When an input is performed, it will trigger the connected output event.
 Additional middle nodes can be added to modify the input.
 For example, an input node can be a specific button press or a controller movement, while the middle node can set a required number of presses in order for the output to occur.
 Output nodes range from vibrating the Joy-Con to lighting up the Console's display.
 Toy-Con Garage provides multiple options for customizing each node, such as adjusting the sensitivity and direction of the control stick as an input node.
 Multiple input-output commands can be used in combination to create more complex creations.
-In 2021, Nintendo released Game Builder Garage which is largely based on Toy-Con Garage.
+In 2021, Nintendo released Game Builder Garage for the Nintendo Switch, which is largely based on Toy-Con Garage.